History of English cricket (1846–1863)

 In English cricket, the years 1846–1863 were the main period of the sport's "roundarm era".
 Although roundarm had been legalised amid great controversy, its timespan was relatively short.
 By 1863, there was an increasing demand for the legalisation of overarm bowling and this was achieved on 10 June 1864.

 Taking advantage of the "railway boom", the professional travelling elevens began to tour the country, staging matches against local teams before large crowds.
-The first of these was the All-England Eleven (the AEE), founded by William Clarke in 1846 and then managed by George Parr following Clarke's death.
+The first of these was the All England Eleven(the AEE), founded by William Clarke in 1846 and then managed by George Parr following Clarke's death.
 The rival United All England Eleven (the UEE) was established by Jemmy Dean and John Wisden in 1852.
 Travelling took on a global aspect when, for the first time, an international England team was formed to undertake the first overseas tours to North America in 1859 (this was, in fact, by a combined AEE/UEE team) and Australia in 1861–62.

 In 1846 there were only four definitive county clubs.
 Sussex County Cricket Club was the oldest, having been founded in 1839.
 It had been followed by Nottinghamshire in 1841, Cambridgeshire in 1844 and Surrey in 1845.
 Kent County Cricket Club had a complex history with separate organisations founded in 1842 and 1859 – these merged to form the present Kent club in 1870.
 Yorkshire, Hampshire and Middlesex were all founded in 1863.
+(Note: Some eleven-a-side matches played from 1772 to 1863 have been rated "first-class" by certain sources.
+However, the term only came into common use around 1864, when overarm bowling was legalised.
+It was formally defined as a standard by a meeting at Lord's, in May 1894, of Marylebone Cricket Club (MCC) and the county clubs which were then competing in the County Championship.
+The ruling was effective from the beginning of the 1895 season, but pre-1895 matches of the same standard have no official definition of status because the ruling is not retrospective.
+Matches of a similar standard since the beginning of the 1864 season are generally considered to have an unofficial first-class status.
+Pre-1864 matches which are included in the ACS' "Important Match Guide" may generally be regarded as important or, at least, historically significant.
+For further information, see First-class cricket.)